 Church of San Lorenzo

-The construction on the church to the town patron saint was started in 1338, as testified by a corner stone engraving.
+The construction of the church to the town patron saint was started in 1338, as testified by a cornerstone engraving.
 Above the main entrance to this medieval church is a beautiful rose window from 1375.
-The 14th century bell tower, with its square base, was an ancient defensive building
+The 14th-century bell tower, with its square base, was an ancient defensive building

 The Bastion or the Castle